Marrakech Tourist Attractions

 Other adventurous street foods include snails served in little cups, finely chopped spleen grilled with herbs, hout quari or grilled sardine meatball sandwiches that are said to be made with mysterious spices, and couscous tfaya.

 The beautiful city is a haven for photographers.
 The red-hued walls and earthy buildings mingle with elaborate palace doors to create a perfect backdrop for your vacation pictures.
 The spectacular landscapes, lively souks and mysterious snake charmers offer a display of colorful view to capture Instagram-worthy photographs.
 Travel bloggers will find it hard to resist the urge of clicking everything that comes their way.

 The natural light of Marrakech or the orange sky during the sunset is something that every photograph dreams of.
 The perfect light will help you click a high-resolution photo from an iPhone, you would not need a camera.

-Read More: 25 Morocco Tourist Attractions
+Read More: Morocco Desert Tours

 However, it best not to get into the detail of everything or you will miss out on experiencing your stay in the city.
 To make it easier, we have enlisted the best locations for photography in Marrakech:

 - Ben Youssef Mosque and its spellbinding walls

 - Souks adjacent to medina that are a glimpse of local Marrakchi life